futsum/project-medicalNoShow/README.md

 **Support Vector Machine (SVM) Model**

-Support Vector Machine (SVM) was used to develop a classifier and compare it with the ANN model.
+Support Vector Machine (SVM) was used to develop a classifier.
 The e1071 package was used to develop a SVM learner.

 ![SVM Model1](https://user-images.githubusercontent.com/2644463/31262726-525c5666-aa1a-11e7-8f46-048db47c41a9.PNG)